mvolkmann/blog/src/swift/swift-lang.md

 - Why are subclass initializers required to initialize their own properties before calling `super.init`?

-- Why doesn't Swift assume that any statement in a `do` block can throw?
-  It seems tedious to require the `try` keyword in front of every expression that can throw.

 - Why doesn't the `Character` type conform to the `Decodable` and `Encodable` protocols like the other primitive types?

 - Why is the type `Int` abbreviated from Integer and `Bool` is abbreviated from Boolean, but the `Character` type is not abbreviated to `Char`?